What is a Hemangioma & Where to Find Hemangioma Treatment?

 About treatment for hemangiomas at Children’s

 Hemangiomas are one of the most common conditions treated through Children’s Vascular Anomalies Center, which is located on our Minneapolis campus.
-By coordinating experts from several pediatric disciplines into a single visit, families experience a new level of convenience in an environment focused exclusively on pediatrics.
+By coordinating experts from several pediatric disciplines into a single visit, families experience a new level of convenience in an environment focused exclusively on pediatric hemangioma treatment.
 Every child is assigned a pediatric nurse case manager who coordinates all treatment and communication between care providers and the family.

 For consultation, referral, or an appointment, call the Vascular Anomalies Center at 612-813-7100.